VPKSoft/ManagedBass.SpectrumAnalyzer/README.md

 The software requires [BASS](http://www.un4seen.com) libraries as they are not allowed the be distributed in embeded form.
 The sample application also contains the libraries.

 ### Thanks to
-* [FftSharp](https://github.com/swharden/FftSharp) for FFT windowing for the audio FFT data.
 * [Eto.Forms](https://github.com/picoe/Eto) for the great cross-platform UI.
 * [JetBrains](https://www.jetbrains.com/?from=amp#) for their open source license(s).